AlanRockefeller/stackcopy/README.md

 ### Data Integrity & Safety

 - Automatically avoids overwriting different files unless `--force` is set
-- If destination file exists and has identical MD5 checksum, the move proceeds safely
+- If destination file exists and has identical file contents, the move proceeds safely

 ## How it Works